 Soup maker recipes don't deviate hugely from a conventional soup recipe, of which we have plenty.
 Manufacturers often provide soup maker recipes in the manual that comes with your machine.

-When writing the recipes, we used the Lakeland touchscreen soup maker (£99), which comes highly recommended by our reviews team.
+When writing the recipes, we used the Lakeland touchscreen soup maker (£149.99), which comes highly recommended by our reviews team.
 It works using the same principle as most soup makers – read more about them and find more best buys in our review of the best soup makers.

-Soup maker recipes
+Best soup maker recipes

 Soup maker tomato soup

 If you want to test your soup maker's smooth setting, look no further than this silky classic tomato soup.
-It's perfect in its simplicity, plus it's low in fat and calories and provides two of your 5-a-day.
+It's perfect in its simplicity, plus it's low in fat and calories and provides two of your five-a-day.

 Soup maker tomato soup recipe

-Soup maker vegetable soup
+Soup maker mushroom soup

-Soup maker leek and potato soup recipe
+Soup maker mushroom soup recipe

 Soup maker carrot and coriander soup